samlown/restfulness/README.md

 ```

 This can be a really nice way to mold your errors into a standard format.
-All HTTP exceptions on the Resources will pass through the `error!`, even those that a triggered by a callback, so it gives a great way to provide your own more complete result, or even just resort to a simple string.
+All HTTP exceptions generated inside resources will pass through `error!`, even those that a triggered by a callback.
+It gives a great way to provide your own more complete result, or even just resort to a simple string.

 The currently built in error methods are: